Adrien4193/windshape/README.md

 3. A drone equipped of a PixHawk running PX4 auto-pilot.

-4. A WiFi card or dongle to connect to the drone's WiFi access point.
+4. A WiFi card or dongle on the Ubuntu computer to connect to the drone's WiFi access point.

 5. A WindShape fans array connected on the same network as the Ubuntu computer.